Polycademy/PolyAuth/README.md

 - Utilisation of loggers that support the PSR log interface
 - Automatic Session Handling based on PHP sessions but extendable by Session Handler Interface
 - PSR 1 Compatible and Framework Independent
-- PDO based Database Queries
+- PDO based Database Queries (only MySQL atm)
 - Logging in & Logging out
 - Autologin with Cookies
 - SQL setup as Codeigniter Migrations (easy to turn into your own)